bugsnag/bugsnag-php/README.md

 information about the currently logged in user, along with any error or exceptions, to help debug problems.

-To send custom data, you should define a special *meta-data* function, which should return an array of "tabs" of meta-data, and tell Bugsnag about your function using [setMetaDataFunction](#setmetadatafunction) (see below).
+To send custom data, you should define a *before-notify* function, adding an array of "tabs" of custom data to the $metaData parameter.
+For an example, see the [setBeforeNotifyFunction](#setbeforenotifyfunction) documentation below.

 Sending Custom Errors or Non-Fatal Exceptions